 - On-Demand Webinar: These are pre-recorded web seminars.
 The audience is able to access them after the original webinar or the host schedules them to run on designated time and days.

-- Interview or Q&A Webinar: This kind of web seminar is designed, developed, and delivered to answer attendee questions.
+- Interview or Q&A Webinar: This kind of web seminar is designed, developed, and delivered to answer attendees questions.
 It can be between hosts and interviewers or a company and its customers.
 The purpose of this webinar is generally to build relationships and spread awareness about a product, service, or organization.

 What Features Should I Look for in Webinar Software?

-Are you considering purchasing webinar software?
+Is your business considering purchasing webinar software?
 Consider these features to make the right choice for your organization:

 - Ease of use: When working with webinar software, no one wants to fidget around learning features that are too technical (especially your staff).
 This is why we recommend ease of use is one of the main factors to consider.